Young Mother of 3 Fights Stage IV Breast Cancer with the Help and Support of her UH Family

 The key to Alaina’s continued success has been immunotherapy with trastuzumab (Herceptin), an antibody that works through the immune system to fight the more aggressive form of breast cancer known as HER2-positive.
 HER2-positive breast cancer tends to recur within a few years of diagnosis and is more likely to spread to other parts of the body, Dr. Silverman said.

-After initial treatment at UH’s main campus, Alaina began weekly visits to University Hospitals Chagrin Highlands Health Center, closer to her Newbury, Ohio, home.
+After initial treatment at UH’s main campus, Alaina began weekly visits to University Hospitals Minoff Health Center at Chagrin Highlands, closer to her Newbury, Ohio, home.
 For a decade, she spent every Tuesday there receiving immunotherapy, and now goes every three weeks.
 Her children have been on a first name basis with “Aunt Robbie” Dunham at the front desk.
 Alaina felt the full support of the staff, from schedulers Kate Morris and Patty Johnstone and nutritionist Kim Ortega to invaluable social worker Kim Day.

 Her nurse, Tricia Beck, RN, has been by her side since her diagnosis 12 years ago.
 “I would be lost without her knowledge, kindness and friendly personality,” Alaina said.